enthusi/feline/docs/usage/about.rst

 Postprocessing illustration
 ---------------------------
-We provide an exemplary Python framework to visualize and verifiy the FELINE results.
+We provide an exemplary Python framework to visualize and verify the FELINE results.

 From the resulting spatial map of best model probabilities, the peaks are automatically